dcdominiak/dcdominiak.github.io/_posts/2017-11-05-udacity-aind-lessons-learned-5.md

 $$
 {% endraw %}

+Around the neural network we need some additional components.
+On the input side, take the sentence string and produce the vector of word tokens.
+On the output side, convert the vector of word tokens to a sentence string.

-Typically we're given a sentence string as input.
-First step is to split it into words.
-We can't input words as text strings to a neural network, though; we can only input numbers.
-How do we get these numbers?
-Build a tokenizer that splits a sentence into words and assigns a unique integer value to each word in the vocabulary.
+To get the input word tokens, build a tokenizer for the source language, e.g. English, that splits a sentence into words and assigns a unique integer value to each word in the vocabulary.
 For example, if the vocabulary has 10,000 unique words in it, the tokenizer assigns an integer in the range 1-10,000.
-(The token 0 is typically reserved for zero-padding the sequences.)
+The token 0 is typically reserved for zero-padding the sequences, and there may be other special tokens as well.

+We need a tokenizer for the output as well, but in the target language, e.g. French.
+But we run this one as a de-tokenizer.
 The output tokens are converted back into word strings and those word strings are concatenated to form the translated sentence.

 ### Word embeddings make all the difference

 Using a word embedding layer in the neural network increases the performance of the network.

 Inputting word tokens directly into a neural network works, but not very well.
 The reason is that the integer tokens don't have a natural ordering like, say, housing prices.
-The word "Mountain" with integer token 7657 is not greater than "drive" with token 2332 in any sense.
+The word "mountain" with integer token 7657 is not greater than "drive" with token 2332 in any sense.

 The next logical thing to do is use one-hot encodings of the work tokens, e.g. [0 0 0 0 1 ...
 0 0 0 ].
 But with tens or hundreds of thousands of words in the vocabulary, the weight matrix for a one-hot encoded input layer become very large and, since most of the matrix values are zero, very inefficient to compute with.